-Creativity is bound to some form of expression, and some of them include the material ones.
+Creativity is bound to some form of expression, and some of them include material ones.

-Use your creativity to make something for yourself, or for the loved ones.
+Use your creativity to make something for yourself, or for your loved ones.

 Maybe it will be only decorative, maybe it’ll be practical, but it could also be both!